vapoursynth/vapoursynth/doc/pythonreference.rst

 .. py:class:: EnvironmentPolicy

    This class is intended for subclassing by custom Script-Runners and Editors.
+   Normal users don't need this class.
+Most methods implemented here have corresponding APIs in other parts of this module.

-The instance controls which environment is in which context.
-Each environment must be associated with a unique ID (integer) that identifies which environment is in use.
+   An instance of this class controls which environment is in which context.
    The exact meaning of "context" is defined by the concrete EnvironmentPolicy.
+A environment is represented by a :class:`EnvironemtnData`-object.

    To use this class, first create a subclass and then use :function:`register_policy` to get VapourSynth to use your policy.
 This must happen before vapoursynth is first used.
 VapourSynth will automatically register an internal policy if it needs one.
 The subclass must be weak-referenciable!

+   Once the method :method:`on_policy_registered` has been called, the policy is responsible for creating and managing environments.

    Special considerations have been made to ensure the functions of class cannot be abused.
 You cannot retrieve the current running policy youself.
    The additional API-calls are only valid if the policy has been registered.
 Once the policy is unregistered, all additional API-calls will fail with a RuntimeError.

-   Normal users don't need this class.
-Most methods implemented here have corresponding APIs in other parts of this module.

    .. py:method:: on_policy_registered(special_api)